cdklabs/cdk-hyperledger-fabric-network/README.md

 *  Enroll users, storing their credentials in Secrets Manager
 *  Create channels on nodes
 *  Instantiate chaincode on nodes
-*  Set up a VPC and associated endpoint for accessing the network

 ## Installation